XXXXX [DRAFT IN PROGRESS]

 At the wet edge of a rock outcropping that itself looks like a stony splash, a man in a spray-splattered brown T-shirt watching a bird flying from left to right over ocean froth

-The same moment, but with the bird carrying the gaze onward
+The very next moment, with the bird carrying the gaze onward

 A swirl of dry scrub grass topped with cottony blobs like splatters of seafoam